Rhavi/css-exercises/foundations/04-chaining-selectors/README.md

 ![desired outcome](./desired-outcome.png)

 ### Self Check
 - Did you properly chain class selectors for each rule?
++yes. to properly chain the classes you do ".class1.class2" with nothing between the class names
 - Does the `proportioned` image retain its original square proportions?
++yes
 - Does the `distorted` image end up looking squished and, well, distorted?
++yes